- William Griffel

 Director of Communications & Operations

 Steve Schlenk serves as the Director of Operations for Purdue Musical Organizations at Purdue University.
 His primary responsibility is to manage all communications, public relations, marketing and media initiatives for the program.
-In addition, he oversees the implementation of PMO's Strategic Plan and manages the department's development and outreach strategies.
+In addition, he oversee the development and implementation of PMO's strategic plan and fundraising efforts.